 Mine Platforms for Ideas

 Google isn’t the only place people ask questions.
 In fact, sometimes they turn to other platforms because they can’t find what they need on Google.
 There’s a lot of large platforms to mine for ideas.
 What’s great about this approach is that you not only get ideas & questions but you also get context.
 And as a bonus, you know a platform and a specific persona to target and speak to with your content.
-Here’s a few of my favorites to mine.
+Here are a few of my favorites to mine.

 FAQ Fox is a tool that will quickly scrape any platform for questions based on your target keyword.
 You just type in a keyword, and enter your choice of platforms such as Reddit, Quora, Yahoo!
 Answers, etc and hit enter.
 If you are unsure of what platform to choose, then you can just click a category.